Wellesley High School: Journalism

 The Bradford is the Wellesley High School newspaper.
 The Journalism class is responsible for publishing new issues.
 Red Ink is an arts and literary magazine with student submitted poetry, stories, photography, and otherwise.
 The Green Pages is a digital newsletter, published bimonthly by students, focusing on the "green happenings" of the Wellesley Public Schools.

 Associated programs

 Child Lab

 Child Lab is a developmentally appropriate laboratory preschool for 3, 4, and 5 year olds located on the ground floor of Wellesley High School.
 Since its inception in 1979, the Lab School has enrolled 18 children each year.
 It is an elective in which high school students enroll to learn about the development of young children and the best ways to approach optimum learning for the children.
 Child Lab is a great opportunity for high school students to learn about different ages and stages of children as well as to have the children taught by the students who have taken an interest in early childhood development.

-Partnership with Wellesley College

-Students at WHS may take classes at Wellesley College without paying tuition, provided that the classes are not offered at WHS.